oyvind3/FinsrudFrukt/README.md

 ├── script.js             # Behaviour – loads products, computes totals and calls the order function ├── data/
 │   └── products.json     # List of products (easy to extend)
-├── images/
-│   ├── plums.jpg         # Image of your plums (provided)
-│   ├── apple.jpg         # Image of an apple (from Wikimedia Commons, CC BY 2.0)
-│   └── qr.png            # Your Vipps QR code (provided)
 └── function_app/
     ├── package.json      # (legacy) SendGrid dependency for the Azure Function (no longer needed when using EmailJS) └── sendOrder/